vortexdeveloperlabs/Dispenser/README.md

 -   Title: Your Discord server's name
 -   Icon: Your Discord server's icon
 -   The color: This will come from averaging the colors of the Discord server icon.
 You will be able to also set `Config option: yourserver.color {string of the hexadecimal or RGB?A color}`
 -   Description: If the server is discoverable, it would use that Description, or else the server staff will be able to change `Config option: yourserver.description {string}`.
+Discoverable means that the server uses a server listing service.
+It will search discord's "[Discoverable servers](https://discord.com/servers)" and look for bots for server listing services, and if they are present, it will use the description provided on there.
 -   Buttons:

     -   `←` - The previous server